Rich Gittings

 Divorce is difficult, even under the best circumstances.
 Beyond the emotional challenges, there are practical logistical questions to consider, like how the separating couple should divide marital assets.

-If you are going through a separation or divorce and beginning this process, don’t worry.
+If you are going through a separation or divorce and beginning this process, don't worry.
 We are here to help.
-This blog post will provide you with a broad guide on how to move forward, step by step, so that you can understand what’s at stake and how to set yourself up for success in your next chapter of life.
+If you're at the very beginning, our guide to getting a divorce in North Carolina covers filing requirements, timelines, and what to expect.
+This post walks you through property division step by step so you can understand what's at stake and set yourself up for success.

 In North Carolina, the process of dividing marital property is called “equitable distribution.”
 It is important to note that dividing the assets fairly does not necessarily mean dividing them equally.
 Equitable distribution generally aims to divide your assets in a way that is fair.
 In some cases, the Court may determine that an unequal distribution is more equitable.
 This allows for flexibility to help ensure the most just outcome possible.